modularizer/TapTypeKeyboard/README.md

 ### Setting Up Your Project from a Public Template

 1. **Create Your Own Copy of the Repository**:
-    - Navigate to the BasicKeyboard project at `https://github.com/modularizer/basickeyboard`.
+    - Navigate to the TapTypeKeyboard project at `https://github.com/modularizer/taptypekeyboard`.
-    - Locate the `Use this template` button near the top of the page and click on it to generate a new repository in your GitHub account using BasicKeyboard as a template.
+    - Locate the `Use this template` button near the top of the page and click on it to generate a new repository in your GitHub account using TapTypeKeyboard as a template.

 2. **Set Up Your New Repository**:
     - Go to your GitHub profile to find the newly created repository.